 On Tuesday morning, Tiger Stadium felt snow for the first time in years.
-The roads closed, curfews were imposed and many businesses shut down.
-Yet, every single time, thousands take the opportunity to explore, to appreciate their state in a new form, and to create memories.
+The roads were closed, curfews were imposed and many businesses shut down.
+Yet thousands took the opportunity to explore, to appreciate their state in a new form, and to create memories.

-This is why bad weather games become the stuff of football legend.
+This is why bad weather games become the stuff of football legends.

 On Nov.
 19, 1988, 80,000 fans piled into Tiger Stadium to see the LSU Tigers take on the Miami Hurricanes.
 In the early half of the 1900s, the teams had been frequent foes, but the series had gone dormant after the Tigers decimated them 20-0 in their home stadium.